morningconsult/docker-credential-vault-login/README.md

 - **`token` authentication method**.
 In addition to the [authentication methods](https://www.vaultproject.io/docs/agent/autoauth/methods/index.html) supported by the Vault agent (e.g. `aws`, `gcp`, `alicloud`, etc.), a `token` method is also supported which allows you to bypass authentication by manually providing a valid Vault client token.
 See the [Token Authentication](#token-authentication) section for more information
 - **Docker credentials secret**.
 The path to the secret where you keep your Docker credentials in Vault (see the [Prerequisites](#prerequisites) section for what this secret should look like) must be specified either in the configuration file or by an environment variable.
 See the [Secret Path](#secret-path) section for how to specify the secret.
 - **Diffie-Hellman private key**.
 As mentioned in [sink](https://www.vaultproject.io/docs/agent/autoauth/index.html#configuration-sinks-) section the Vault agent documentation, a Diffie-Hellman public key must be provided if you wish to encrypt tokens.
 However, in order to decrypt those tokens for future use, you must also provide the Diffie-Hellman private key either in the configuration file or by an environment variable (see the [Diffie-Hellman Private Key](#diffie-hellman-private-key) section).
+- **Vault client configuration**.
+While you may configure the Vault client using the designated Vault environment variables, you may also configure the client in the configuration file.
+See the [Vault Client Configuration](#vault-client-configuration) section for more information.

 #### Example